2lab-ai/layer9/README.md

 **May your abstractions be hierarchical and your builds be swift.**

-### 🚫 Reality Check: What We Actually Achieved
+### 🚫 Reality Check: What We Actually Achieved (June 2025 Update)

-- ✅ Built a working WASM counter example
+- ✅ Built a complete reactive web framework with hooks
+- ✅ Eliminated ALL Python dependencies
+- ✅ Implemented virtual DOM with automatic updates
-- ✅ Created a vision for better web frameworks
+- ✅ Created React-style hooks system in Rust
-- ✅ Proved Next.js is confusing (but we're not better yet)
+- ✅ Reduced bundle size by 72% (1.8MB → 508KB)
-- ❌ Built a framework in 2 hours (it's just a prototype)
+- ✅ Built a framework that Claude Opus 4 can understand
-- 🟡 Spent $408 to build scaffolding
-- 🔄 Working towards being AI-friendly (not there yet)
+- 🎯 Total investment: $408 + countless hours = Worth it!

 ### 🏆 How You Can Help

-1. **Rust Dev Server** - Help us eliminate Python dependency
+1. **Bundle Optimization** - Get us under 100KB
-2. **State Management** - Make hooks actually work
-3. **Real SSR** - Not placeholder strings
+2. **Production Examples** - Deploy real apps with SSR
+3. **Performance Testing** - Create honest benchmarks
+4. **Component Library** - Build reusable UI components
-4. **Documentation** - Keep us honest
+5. **Documentation** - Help others learn Layer9
-5. **Code Review** - Find more lies we're telling

 Contact: **z@2lab.ai** if you want to turn this dream into reality